DPDK/dpdk/doc/guides/freebsd_gsg/intro.rst

 .. note::

-	The Intel® DPDK is now available as part of the FreeBSD ports collection.
+	The DPDK is now available as part of the FreeBSD ports collection.
-	Installing via the ports collection infrastructure is now the recommended way to install the Intel® DPDK on FreeBSD, and is documented in the next chapter, :ref:`install_from_ports`.
+	Installing via the ports collection infrastructure is now the recommended way to install the DPDK on FreeBSD, and is documented in the next chapter, :ref:`install_from_ports`.

 Documentation Roadmap
 ---------------------

-The following is a list of Intel® DPDK documents in the suggested reading order:
+The following is a list of DPDK documents in the suggested reading order:

 *   **Release Notes** : Provides release-specific information, including supported features, limitations, fixed issues, known issues and so on.
 Also, provides the answers to frequently asked questions in FAQ format.

-*   **Getting Started Guide** (this document): Describes how to install and configure the Intel® DPDK; designed to get users up and running quickly with the software.
+*   **Getting Started Guide** (this document): Describes how to install and configure the DPDK; designed to get users up and running quickly with the software.

 *   **Programmer's Guide**: Describes: